An Early Investor Says Uber Has An Opportunity To "Reset The Culture"

 In February, Kapor Klein, along with her husband and co-investor Mitch Kapor, published an open letter lambasting the "toxic pattern" of "sexism, sexual harassment and horrendous management at Uber."
 They also criticized Kalanick for selecting "a team of insiders" to conduct the internal investigation into these allegations.

-But today, following the public release of the report, Kapor Klein called the investigation "comprehensive," and praised the willingness of the team to seek outside expertise on tech culture.
+But today, following the public release of the report, Kapor Klein called the investigation "comprehensive" and praised the willingness of the team to seek outside expertise on tech culture.

-Kapor Klein, who reviewed the Holder report prior to today, said she's been in touch with both Liane Hornsey, Uber's head of human resources, and Bernard Coleman, Uber's head of diversity, in recent months.
+Kapor Klein, who reviewed the Holder report prior to today, said she'd been in touch with both Liane Hornsey, Uber's head of human resources, and Bernard Coleman, Uber's head of diversity, in recent months.
 But what her role as a concerned investor will be going forward — whether she'll have a seat on an external advisory board, or what the mechanisms for ensuring Uber does follow these recommendations — remains unclear.

 Not everyone was as optimistic as Kapor Klein following the release of the report today.
 On Twitter, Fowler said her complaint against Uber isn't about an aggressive or sexist culture, but about "laws being broken."